NS83/Business_Insights_360/README.md

 **Data Exploration**

 There are two SQL dump files that are provided: gdb041 and gdb056.
 Both the files were unziped using Winzip after which they were imported into mySQL.
 Each file consists of dimension tables and Fact tables.
-Fact tables consist of transactional data and Dimension tables consist of entities that participate in the transaction.
+Fact tables consist of transactional data ( things that happened) + foreign keys and Dimension tables consist of entities that participate in the transaction + primary keys (which is like a unique identification code for each dimension record).

 gdb041: